OpenAPC/openapc-de/README.md

 - University of Birmingham
 - University of Bristol
 - University of Cambridge
+- University of Durham
+- University of Edinburgh
+- University of Exeter
 - University of Glasgow
 - University of Huddersfield
 - University of Hull
 - University of Leicester
 - University of Liverpool
+- University of Loughborough
 - University of Manchester
+- University of Newcastle
+- University of Nottingham
 - University of Oxford
 - University of Portsmouth
 - University of Reading
 - University of Salford
 - University of Sheffield
+- University of Southampton
+- University of St Andrews
 - University of Surrey
 - University of Sussex
-- University of St Andrews
 - University of Warwick
 - University of York